 tf.distribute.get_replica_context() to access members such

 The function to run.
-The output must be a
+The inputs to the function must match the outputs

 Merged return value of